The Regulatory Review features an examination of “incorporation by reference” by legal experts on regulation and administrative law.

 It may be surprising to learn that some legally binding rules also originate within private organizations – not the government.
 Although the impact of some of these privately created rules can be profound, the names of the private standard-setting bodies that create them are probably less familiar: the American Society for Testing and Materials (ASTM), American National Standards Institute (ANSI), American Society of Mechanical Engineers (ASME), and Society of Automotive Engineers (SAE).

 But by what legal authority are private organizations like ASTM, ANSI, ASME, and SAE allowed to make rules that are binding on other private entities and individuals?
 Their standards can become legally binding when government agencies formally adopt private standards by reference.
 “Incorporation by reference,” as the process is called, occurs when a federal agency adopts a government rule that, in effect, says that it is borrowing the private standard, and making it legally binding.

 This week, Americans will pause for an annual celebration of the adoption in Philadelphia on July 4, 1776 of the Declaration of Independence, with its statement that government obtains its “just powers from the consent of the governed.”
-RegBlog is pleased to mark this commemoration with this series on Regulating by Reference.
-We not only reproduce Professor Strauss’s earlier RegBlog essay, but we also feature a new essay today by Professor Nina Mendelson of the University of Michigan Law School and one by Emily Bremer, Attorney Advisor with ACUS.
+The Regulatory Review is pleased to mark this commemoration with this series on Regulating by Reference.
+We not only reproduce Professor Strauss’s earlier essay, but we also feature two new essays by Professor Nina Mendelson of the University of Michigan Law School and one by Emily Bremer, Attorney Advisor with ACUS.